Karthik150502-2/resizify-images/README.md

-# How to setup Graphite and Github
+# Seting the project with Gadget, Graphite and Github.

 ## Prerequisites:
 -	Sign in to Graphite with a Github account, [Sign Up to Grahite](https://app.graphite.dev/activate)